PBSA and Private Halls UK: Every Major Provider Reviewed

 | Bills included | Yes | Yes | Yes | Yes | Yes | Yes | Yes |

-Booking private halls is simpler than applying for university accommodation.
-Here's how it works.
+Booking is simpler than applying for university accommodation.
+Here is how it works.

 What to look for when choosing PBSA

 Not all PBSA is equal.
-Here's what actually matters when you're comparing buildings and providers — beyond the marketing photos.
+Here is what actually matters when comparing buildings and providers to beyond the marketing photos.

 Commute to campus

-Check the actual walking or bus time to your lectures, not just the distance on a map.
-A city-centre building might look great but add 30 minutes to your commute compared to a less flashy option closer to campus.
-Google Maps walking time at 8:30am is your friend here.
+Check the actual walking or bus time to your lectures, not just the city-centre location.
+A well-designed building 40 minutes from campus will frustrate you by November.
+Google Maps walking time at 8:30am on a weekday is the most reliable check.

 PBSA contracts range from 40 to 51 weeks.
-A 51-week contract means you're paying over summer even if you go home.
-If you only need September to June, look for shorter contracts or ask whether the provider offers summer release clauses.
+A 51-week contract means paying over the full summer even if you return home.
+If you only need September to June, look specifically for 40 to 44 week contracts or ask whether the provider offers summer release clauses.

 Google reviews and Trustpilot tell you more than any brochure.
-Look for comments about maintenance response times, noise levels, cleanliness of communal areas, and how staff handle problems.
-A building with a 4.5-star rating from 200+ reviews is a much better signal than a glossy website.
+Look for comments about maintenance response times, noise levels, cleanliness of communal areas and how staff handle problems.
+A building with a 4.5-star rating from 200+ verified reviews is a meaningful signal.

 Looking to feature your accommodation?

-We're expanding our PBSA section to help students compare trusted providers.
-If you'd like your property or portfolio featured, we'd love to hear from you.
+We are expanding our PBSA section to help students compare trusted providers.
+If you would like your property or portfolio featured, we would love to hear from you.

 Is PBSA the same as private halls?